dzhgarkava/CarND-P3-Behavioral-Cloning/writeup_template.md

 My first step was to use a convolution neural network model similar to the model in the lecture.
 I chose this model just to check that environment works fine.

+Next I made several experements with variations of LeNet.
+They worked good but no so well I expected.

 After that I implemented model with architecture from NVidia.

 In order to undestand how well the model was working, I split my image and steering angle data into a training and validation set.
 To combat the overfitting, I modified the model and added two pooling layers.
 It allows to reduce overfitting and still keep model fast for training.